The Fuller Center

 We are excited to help rehab a veterans home in the area, while also helping to rehab multiple seniors’ homes who are adjacent neighbors.
 Additionally, our #NMU (No More Ugly) neighborhood revitalization efforts have helped transform the area.
 Thousands of hours of volunteer labor has been integral in creating planters, painting railings, creating pocket parks and more.

-We took these former crack houses and zombie homes off the tax roll and turned them into livable homes for veteran families.
-Mike and Nicki, who are both Marines and have four kids, say “it has changed our lives forever.”
-Our next home in Yonkers will be 7 Moquette Row, which is in an amazing historical neighborhood that is over 130 years old.
+A once blighted neighborhood, we took these former crack houses and zombie homes off the tax roll and turned them into livable homes for veterans and families.
 All together, we have worked on more than 75 new and rehabbed homes in Yonkers.
 We have completely transformed whole neighborhoods with our NMU, No More Ugly, movement, and have saved millions of dollars of taxpayers’ money.
 We are beautifying neighborhoods and making dreams come true!

 Do you have a plan in place in case of a disaster?
 We don't anticipate them but when they strike, it is always good to be prepared After 9/11, Mamaroneck floods, Hurricane Sandy, Katrina, the ongoing immigration crisis and more, having a plan and being ready to act is crucial for the wellbeing of your friends and family.